edxorbust/wikipediaClone/entries/Sundae.md

-# Sundae
+#Sundae

-She is a cute kitty but pretty spicy
+She's a cute kitty but spicy